projectara/greybus-spec/source/hardware_model.rst

 A :ref:`Module <glossary-module>` may attach to one or more Interface Blocks on a Slot in the Frame.
-Exactly one of these Interface Blocks is the "primary interface" to the Module; signalling on this interface may be used to physically eject the Module from the Frame.
-All other Interface Blocks attached to the Module, if any, are "secondary interfaces": they may communicate via Greybus to the AP and the SVC, but the Frame cannot eject the Module through these Interface Blocks.
+Exactly one of these Interface Blocks is the "Primary Interface" to the Module; signalling on this interface may be used to physically eject the Module from the Frame.
+All other Interface Blocks attached to the Module, if any, are "Secondary Interfaces": they may communicate via Greybus to the AP and the SVC, but the Frame cannot eject the Module through these Interface Blocks.

-Whether an Interface Block is the primary or a secondary interface to a Module is mirrored in the Interface State abstraction using the ORDER sub-state.
+Whether an Interface Block is the Primary or a Secondary Interface to a Module is mirrored in the Interface State abstraction using the ORDER sub-state.
 The correspondence between the physical and abstract states is given in Table :num:`table-interface-state-order`.

-After a Module is attached to a Greybus System, the SVC determines which of the Interface Blocks it is attached to is primary, and which are secondary, through implementation-defined means.
+After a Module is attached to a Greybus System, the SVC determines which of the Interface Blocks it is attached to is the Primary Interface, and which are Secondary Interfaces, through implementation-defined means.

 ..
 CONNS
 .. """""